carolgilabert/carols-blog/src/pages/blog/hackference-2018/index.md

 * Where do I store my files?
 Object storage is a good bet.
 * How do I install my DB?
 Use a managed DB service, and make sure to consider event support and scalability.
 * How do I debug serverless?
 Logs and metrics.
 * Can I set cost limits?
-You can set up rate limiting and billing aler, and you most definitely should!
+You can set up rate limiting and billing alerts, and you most definitely should!

 ### Burnout and your meat computer